 and others who were singled out to accompany the elite in

 the afterlife.
-We aren't sure where the ordinary villagers
+We are not sure where the ordinary villagers

-were buried, but it wasn't here.
+were buried, but it was not here.
 This special cemetery was

 established early in the site's history and periodically refurbished